MaorShtern/Jhon_Brice_Devops_Rolling_Proj/README.md

 Logging & Error Handling
 Both Python and Bash scripts implement logging to track the provisioning and service configuration process:

-* Python Logging: The logging module writes logs to logs/provisioning.log.
+* Python Logging: The logging module writes logs to logs/provisioning.log and supports structured logging in JSON format.
-* Bash Logging: Logs are written to the terminal (stdout) and to logs/provisioning.log.
+* Bash Logging: Logs are written to the terminal (stdout) and simultaneously appended to logs/provisioning.log in a human-readable format.

 Example Logging:
-2025-03-17 09:52:30,370 - INFO - Script executed successfully.
+{"asctime": "17-03-2025 09:52:30", "name": "your_script_name.py", "levelname": "INFO", "message": "Script executed successfully."}

 Final Notes